yhuang912/idris2-tutorial/src/Tutorial/Functor.md

 I added two utility function for helping with type inference and to get slightly nicer syntax.
-The important thing to note is, how we pattern match on the result of the first parsing function to decide on the data constructor and thus the next parsing function to use.
+The important thing to note is, how we pattern match on the result of `reafField` to decide which `Crud` data constructor to use.

 Here's how this works at the REPL: